 - Volunteers assist with all aspects of the gardens: working in the greenhouse, transplanting, direct seeding, cultivation, and harvesting.

 Education and care for the earth is at the core of all we do.

-- We offer a seasonal menu of special programs: nature and labyrinth walks, fiber arts, discussion groups, retreat days, and gardening workshops.
+- We offer a seasonal programs: nature and labyrinth walks, fiber arts, discussion groups, retreat days, and gardening workshops.
 Which can be found on our calendar.

 - We offer educational programs primarily for elementary age students, which focus on farm life, nature, water and wetlands, and spirituality.
-A brochure of programs is available.
+A listing of programs is available.

 - Monthly public walks are scheduled year-round.